pherrymason/incromentor/README.md

 Requeriments
 ------------
-incromentor requires Modenrizr in order to detect if browser supports the input number element.
+incromentor requires jQuery >= 1.6.3

 Usage
 -----
-Include in your site the jquery and Modernizr scripts prior to incromentor:
+Include in your site the jquery script prior to incromentor:

 	<script type="text/javascript" src="jquery-1.6.3.min.js"></script>
-	<script type="text/javascript" src="modernizr.js"></script>
 	<script type="text/javascript" src="incromentor.js"></script>

 Include also the stylesheet to customize the appearance of controls: